Please direct any questions about this Policy to the CT Policy forum: ct-policy@chromium.org

 In order to assist with understanding the requirements for CT compliance in Chrome, the definition of these states, the requirements of Logs in each state, as well as how these states impact Chrome behavior are described in detail in the CT Log Lifecycle Explainer.

 A TLS certificate is CT Compliant if it is accompanied by a set of SCTs that satisfies at least one of the criteria defined below, depending on how the SCTs are delivered to Chrome.
-In CT-enforcing versions of Chrome, TLS certificates are required to be CT Compliant to successfully validate; however, certificates that are not logged to CT or have insufficient SCTs are not considered to be mis-issued or in violation of Chrome’s root program.
+In CT-enforcing versions of Chrome, all publicly-trusted TLS certificates are required to be CT Compliant to successfully validate; however, certificates that are not logged to CT or have insufficient SCTs are not considered to be mis-issued or in violation of Chrome’s root program.

 When evaluating a certificate for CT Compliance, Chrome considers several factors including how many SCTs are present, who operates the CT Log that issued the SCT, and what state the CT Log that issued the SCT was in, both at the time the certificate is being validated, and at the time the SCT was created by the CT Log.